 Integrisport 3.0 Closing Conference

-The Hague, the Netherlands — The IntegriSport 3.0 project, implemented from 2023 to 2024, concluded with a successful closing conference that gathered representatives of 10 international entities, national and international stakeholders from 24 countries on 4 continents, including law enforcement and judiciary authorities of 15 countries, representatives of the European Union, Europol, Eurojust, Interpol, the International Olympic Committee, Riot Games and other distinguished organizations together with the project partners, to conclude the project and have comprehensive discussions on the protection of sports and esports from manipulation and crimes.
+The Hague, the Netherlands — The IntegriSport 3.0 project, implemented from 2023 to 2024, concluded with a successful closing conference that gathered national and international stakeholders from 32 countries, including law enforcement and judiciary authorities of 24 countries on 4 continents, representatives of the European Union, Europol, Eurojust, Interpol, the International Olympic Committee, Riot Games and other distinguished organizations together with the project partners, to conclude the project and have comprehensive discussions on the protection of sports and esports from manipulation and crimes.

 The project aimed to enhance the awareness of law enforcement and judiciaries on investigation and prosecution of crimes related to sports and esports manipulation through targeted training and collaboration among law enforcement, judicial authorities, and key sports stakeholders.